ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 Originally developed at Axel Springer by Christian Schäfer and Dat Tran, this library is a great way to train and deploy your seq2seq models.
 It includes Transformer based models that can be used for summarization.
 Originally created to generate a headline for a piece of news, it can be used for many other tasks as well.
 Headliner is a great tool to try out for anyone working on summarization or wants to expand their understanding of what the Transformer architecture is capable of.

+#### Spotlight №6 (January 23, 2020)
+NLP library that incorporates many Deep Learning-based models into one easy to use package called gobbli: https://github.com/RTIInternational/gobbli

+Its motto is 'Deep learning with text doesn't have to be scary.', and it fulfills the promise by delivering an easy to use interface that covers many NLP approaches.
+You can use this one for quick prototyping with ease, try it out!

 ### Follow me for more content like this:
 - LinkedIn: https://www.linkedin.com/in/ivan-bilan/